rodrigoiii/skeleton-outdated/README.md

 ## Todo
  - Time of message sent
- - Show number of unread
+ - Show number of unread - ok
+ - Auto add number of unread after the message successfully send of the sender. - ok
  - Reset number of unread when the reader start typing, change active contact to sender message.
  - Load more message
  - Add contact need permission of the other side.